-At this time, I am not in-network with any insurance companies.
-Does this mean you are going to pay the full fee of $180 per session?
+I am only in network with some insurance companies, but out of network with others.
+Does this mean you are going to pay the full fee of $200 per session?
 It depends.

 PPO plans and Out-Of-Network Benefits

 Some types of insurance offer some coverage for out-of-network providers.
 Check with your insurance coverage to see if you have this kind of benefit.
 Usually it will be a percentage, rather than a copay.
 If you have this benefit, you will pay the full fee at the time of the session, and I can then provide you with a “super bill” to submit to your insurance company for reimbursement.

 Health Spending Accounts (HSA) or Flexible Spending Accounts (FSA)